z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_03_AnimatedSprite.md

 approach is to react to the user's input, which might be made to work with our *runner* as long as the user only ever presses the *right* key. :)

-For demonstration, we'll keep it simple and anmiate our sprite walking left to right across the screen.
+For demonstration, we'll keep it simple and animate our sprite walking left to right across the screen.

 The SP1 library provides two ways to draw sprites on the screen using